-Here’s the problem.
-Our shelves are being filled with honey that is considered unsafe in other countries.
-This honey comes from Asia and India and is potentially laced with lead, other heavy metals, and animal antibiotics.
-Even worse, some “honey” is actually manufactured from artificial sweeteners and then filtered to remove any trace of contamination.
+That comes on the heels of revelations in 2011 that showed American grocery store shelves were being flooded with honey that was considered unsafe in other countries, according to Food Safety News.
+That honey came from Asia and India and was potentially laced with lead, other heavy metals and animal antibiotics.
+Some of the honey was manufactured from artificial sweeteners and then filtered to remove any trace of contamination.

 76 percent of samples bought at groceries had all the pollen removed, These were stores like TOP Food, Safeway, Giant Eagle, QFC, Kroger, Metro Market, Harris Teeter, A&P, Stop & Shop and King Soopers.